How to Build a Super App: 2026 Guide

-What Is a Super App?
+What is a Super App?

 A super app is a multi-functional platform that integrates various services and features into a single application.